Football Official

 If a field goal kicker kicks the ball and it somehow deflects off a referee and goes through the uprights, is the field goal try good?

-Asked by LASooner over 9 years ago
+Asked by LASooner almost 10 years ago

 Yes.
 Officials are "part of the field".
 Same as if a player tipped it and it went through.
 But that's gotta sting!